kevinmiguet-wm/book-notes/Business/What's the role of a CEO ?.md

 #### Other notes
 - LTV of an agency client
-- LTV / CAC should be x 10
+- LTV / CAC should be x10
 - processiser l'upsell
--